zoom-studio/react-menu-list/README.md

 A MenuListInspector has the following public methods:

-* `moveCursor(direction: Direction, prevCursorLocation: ?Rect)`: This calls moveCursor on the first descendant MenuList, or throws an error if none are found.
+* `moveCursor(direction: Direction, prevCursorLocation: ?Rect): boolean`: This calls moveCursor on the first descendant MenuList and returns true, or returns false if no descendant MenuLists were found.

 ### MenuButton